MollyBrown96/CASCADE-BEHAVIOUR-CHANGE/README.md

 ## Data Sources

 The data used in this application is based on an extensive review of approximately 75 case studies drawn from the "Behaviour Change for Achieving the Kunming-Montreal Global Biodiversity Framework" report.
-The interventions target key biodiversity goals outlined in the KM-GBF targets 4, 5, 10, and 16.
+URL links to all data sources used are provided in the case studies tab of the application.

 ## License